Skip to main content

 What matters are suitable for referral?

-Suitable referrals include liability disputes, threshold injury disputes, weekly payment/capacity issues, treatment refusals, WPI disputes, severe injury/lifetime care pathway matters, fatal accident family claims, and Nominal Defendant or uninsured vehicle matters.
+Suitable referrals include liability disputes, threshold injury disputes, weekly payment and work-capacity issues, treatment refusals, whole person impairment (WPI) disputes, severe injury or Lifetime Care pathway matters, fatal accident family claims, and Nominal Defendant or uninsured vehicle matters.

 What should be included in a strong referral?